21 Things to Do in Anakeesta Gatlinburg, TN 2026

 Source: @anakeesta

-The Treetop skywalk in North America is located at Anakeesta theme park.
-The 880-foot-long skywalk is composed of a hanging bridge suspended at about 50 to 60 feet above the forest floor.
+The Treetop Skywalk, one of Anakeesta’s signature attractions, is known as the longest tree-based skywalk in North America.
+The 880-foot-long skywalk is composed of hanging bridges suspended at about 50 to 60 feet above the forest floor.
 You can get to experience what it feels to be a bird up in the treetops from this height.

 This is the perfect spot to spot most bear sightings in the mountains.
 Woodpeckers are also a common sight in this region of the park.
 Cameras are highly recommended as you can get to see a lot of amazing animals and get the best views of the Anakeesta mountain nature.